iverds/booster2019-graphql/presentation/booster.md

 1. Create a query that returns a list of clubs, and include the last given number of fixtures
 2. Include all goal scorers for a fixture
+3. Include all players for a club

+---

+# Mutations

 ---